TeoPurice/Driver-Drowsiness-Detection-Visualization-Python/README.md

 ![Example Run Graph](./example_graph.png)

-A chart is displayed with one green point inside the green-tinted, rectangular safe zone and a red point far outside of it.
+A chart is displayed with one green point inside the green-tinted, 0.5 by 0.5 safe zone and a red point far outside of it.
 See [`demo_runs.txt`](demo_runs.txt) for full sample runs.